PRE 1: Executive Letter – version 2.2

 Typically written on official letterhead, the executive letter serves as an introduction or cover letter for the institution’s STARS report.
 As such, the letter may include a description of the institution’s commitment to sustainability, background about the institution, key achievements or highlights from the report, and/or goals for future submissions.

 We submit a new report annually to update our data.
 Do we have to obtain a new letter each time?

 A new executive letter is expected when there has been a change in leadership or the institution is submitting for a higher rating.
 Otherwise, the date and content of the letter is left up to each institution.

 The letter may be from the institution’s president, chancellor, or other high ranking executive (e.g., a vice president or vice chancellor).
 While a letter from the president or chancellor is recommended, you have the freedom to identify an appropriate high-level executive for your particular context.

 - A file with a long file name may not upload correctly.
+If you experience this issue, please save the file with a shorter name and try again.
 The link to the file can be found in the top right hand side of the My Submission page after it has been formally submitted.